dustinstacy/boncurs/src/contracts/exponential/README.md

+> [!Warning]
+> These contracts have not been audited and are not intended for production.
+Use at your own risk.

 # Exponential Curve

-**Warning: This contract has not been audited and is not intended for production.
-Use at your own risk.**

 ## Overview